gnugat/gnugat.github.io/_sculpin/source/_posts/2024-08-16-strategy-pattern-symfony-autowiring.md

 It's even possible to only execute the first strategy, by adding a `break` in the loop.

-I've tried to synthesise as much information as possible at the top of this article, in the ironically (yet aptly) named "TL;DR" section.
+I've tried to synthesize as much information as possible at the top of this article, in the ironically (yet aptly) named "TL;DR" section.

 I hope this'll prove useful to you (it'll definitely be for me!).